tasmota/docs/docs/Compile-your-build.md

 !!!
 Failure "Do not try to add or remove features to a variant, only to tasmota or tasmota32"

 ### General customization principle
 Create a new file in `/tasmota` folder called `user_config_override.h`.
-You can copy the sample file `user_config_override_sample.h` that is already there and which include some sample definition for coding your own Wifi SSID and pasword inside the Tasmota firmware.
+You can copy the sample file `user_config_override_sample.h` that is already there and which include some sample definition for coding your own Wifi SSID and password inside the Tasmota firmware.

 Open the file in chosen development environment for editing.